-Medical Loss Ratio: The Contractor shall submit a Medical Loss Ratio (MLR) report in compliance with 42 CFR 457.1203 and 42 CFR 438.8 as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
-Any retroactive changes to capitation rates after the Contract Year end will need to be incorporated into the MLR calculation.
+Medical Loss Ratio: The Contractor shall submit a Medical Loss Ratio (MLR) report in compliance with 42 CFR 438.8 as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+Any retroactive changes to capitation rates after the contract year end will need to be incorporated into the MLR calculation.
 If the retroactive capitation rate adjustment occurs after the MLR report has been submitted to AHCCCS, a new report incorporating the change will be required to be submitted within 30 days of the capitation rate adjustment payment by AHCCCS.
 For additional information see the AHCCCS Financial Reporting Guide.

 The Contractor shall comply with all financial reporting requirements contained in Section F, Attachment F3, Contractor Chart of Deliverables and the AHCCCS Financial Reporting Guide.
-The required reports are subject to change during the contract term and are summarized in Section F, Attachment F3, Contractor Chart of Deliverables [42 CFR 457.1201(k), 42 CFR 438.3(m)].
+Reporting is required for both the ALTCS E/PD and Medicare lines of business, regardless of the licensing or certifying entity for the Medicare Advantage Plan.
+If the Contractor is a Medicare Advantage Plan licensed through the Department of Insurance, quarterly reporting to AHCCCS is required for informational purposes only.
+The required reports are subject to change during the contract term and are summarized in Section F, Attachment F3, Contractor Chart of Deliverables.
+See ACOM Policy 106 for more detail [42 CFR 438.3(m)].

-The Contactor must submit unaudited financial information, including financial statements, in an Excel file through SharePoint via the Financial Reporting Package, and a flat file through the FTP server, as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+The Contactor must submit unaudited financial information, including financial statements, in an Excel file through SharePoint via the Financial Reporting Package, and a flat file through the SFTP server, as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
 The Contractor must utilize both the AHCCCS prepared Excel template and the flat file specifications as specified in the AHCCCS Financial Reporting Guide.